azfar672/notes/qa.md

 * Include a rails log if there is a 500 error - This will help debug the error more quickly
 * Please tell me if you don't know what a 500 error is
-* Include javascript logs if there are errors in the Javascript console
+* Include Javascript logs if there are errors in the Javascript console
 * Include browser type and version

 Tools:
 ------

-Screenshots:
+** Screenshots: **

   When providing screenshots, please upload them to a hosted site, and only provide the URL.
 Tools such as droplr are good for taking quick screenshots